Article By: Leanne Ridgeway

 Want tickets just for Sunday, Day Three?
 CLICK HERE.

 That’s all of my must-see bands for Maryland Doom Fest 2017, as well as being the entire lineup.
-With zero days left until MDDF Pre-Fest, and having not slept yet at 5:11am, I’ll definitely be doing some coffee-gulping and lead-foot driving through the four states of highways in the next few hours… so stay outta my way!
+With zero days left until MDDF Pre-Fest, and having not slept yet at 5:11am, I’ll definitely be lead-footing through the four states of highways in the next few hours… so stay outta my way!